After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 But a lot of areas in developing countries don't exist on a map.
 Google Maps might show a major road running through a certain area, but instead of houses, schools and health clinics, the "map" shows empty land.
 That's because mapping takes resources — and most map companies won't be able to sell online ads to defray the cost of mapping remote and poor areas.
 Some national governments also lack the time and resources to map remote areas themselves.

 Yet maps are critical in such places.
-Because of issues like poverty, poor governance and a lack of infrastructure, many of these areas are susceptible to disasters and disease outbreaks.
+Because of issues such as poverty, poor governance and a lack of infrastructure, many of these areas are susceptible to disasters and disease outbreaks.
 Without maps, humanitarian workers can be hamstrung in their efforts to respond.
 So they're increasingly turning to maps built online by professional and amateur cartographers who might be thousands of miles away from the crisis — with details filled in by locals on the ground.

-"This happens surprisingly often that we are in areas that are not on any commercial maps," says Jan Böhm, a communications and community engagement manager for Doctors Without Borders (also known as Médecins Sans Frontières, or MSF).
+"This happens surprisingly often that we are in areas that are not on any commercial maps," says Jan Bohm, a communications and community engagement manager for Doctors Without Borders (also known as Médecins Sans Frontières, or MSF).
 "And very often, we find tens of thousands of people living in these unmapped territories."

 Often, organizations like MSF and the Humanitarian OpenStreetMap Team, a U.S.-based nonprofit, carry out mapping efforts in response to urgent crises, like Hurricane Dorian.
 But in 2014, MSF, HOT, the American Red Cross and the British Red Cross decided they needed to get ahead of crises.
 That's why they founded the Missing Maps initiative, which calls for volunteers from around the world to help humanitarian workers and organizations map all of the most vulnerable places in the developing world in case problems arise.